Moira Dunbar: Personal life

-Isobel Moira Dunbar passed away on 22 November 1999 in Nepean, Ontario, at the age of 81.
+Dunbar died on 22 November 1999 in Nepean, Ontario, at the age of 81.
+She left the acreage of property she owned in Limavady, County Londonderry, to the Queen's Foundation.

 Education and life before career

-Moira Dunbar began her education at Cranley School for Girls in Edinburgh, Scotland, where she attended from grades 1 to 12.
-She later got accepted to study geography at St Anne’s College at the University of Oxford, where she completed her BA (Hons) in Geography by 1939.
-Dunbar then went on to complete a Masters in Geography in 1948.
-Dunbar grew up in a family of academics.
-Her brother’s career also followed a scientific path where he became a Fellow of the Royal Society of Canada.
-For Moira, however, her career didn’t begin with science research once she graduated from Oxford.
-Initially, Dunbar worked in the theatre industry, taking part in performances during the Second World War for the British Army, and touring around the United Kingdom with the English Theatre.
-She later stated that she was “hopeless as a young ingénue…” and that she was “known as a character juvenile,”.
+Dunbar began her education at Cranley School for Girls in Edinburgh, Scotland, which she attended from grades 1 to 12.
+She was later accepted to study geography at St Anne's College at the University of Oxford, where she completed her BA (Hons) in Geography by 1939.
+Dunbar then went on to complete a master's in geography in 1948.

+While studying at the University of Oxford, Dunbar performed with the Oxford University Drama Society.
+After graduating, Dunbar worked in the theatre industry, taking part in performances for the British Army during the Second World War.
+She then toured the United Kingdom with the English Theatre as an actor and stage manager.
+Dunbar later stated that she was "hopeless as a young ingénue" and that she was "known as a character juvenile".